 - Radiation therapy

 - Managing radiation therapy side effects

-Feeling exhausted and lacking energy for day-to-day activities is a common side effect of radiation therapy.
+Feeling very tired and lacking energy (fatigue) for day-to-day activities is the most common side effect of radiation therapy to any area of the body.
 During treatment, your body uses a lot of energy dealing with the effects of radiation on normal cells.
-Fatigue can also be caused by travelling to treatment and appointments.
-It usually builds up slowly during the course of treatment, particularly towards the end, and may last for some weeks after treatment finishes.
+Fatigue can also be caused by travelling to daily treatment sessions and other appointments.

+Fatigue usually builds up slowly during the course of treatment, particularly towards the end, and may last for some weeks or months after treatment finishes.
 Many people find that they cannot do as much as they normally would, but others are able to continue their usual activities.

-- Ask family and friends for help, e.g. with shopping, housework and driving.
+- Ask family and friends for help (e.g. with shopping, housework and driving).

 - Take a few weeks off work during or after treatment, reduce your hours, or work from home.
 Discuss your situation with your employer.